-Learn How to Make Soap at the Soapmaking Studio in San Diego County, California
+Learn how to make soap, hand sanitizer, lotion, serums, scrubs, bath bombs, shampoo, conditioner, and cosmetics at the Soapmaking Studio in San Diego County, CA.

 Classes